 Jamestown Settlement’s permanent exhibition galleries feature one of the most varied collections of objects relating to the nation’s beginnings in 17th-century Virginia, including more than 500 objects representative of the Powhatan Indian, European and West Central African cultures.
 The documentary film, “1607: A Nation Takes Root,” shown every 30 minutes in the museum theater, traces the evolution of the Virginia Company that sponsored the Jamestown colony, examines the relationship between the English colonists and the Powhatan Indians, and chronicles the arrival of the first recorded West Central Africans in 1619.

 Exhibition galleries feature a variety of artifacts that reflect West Central African history and culture.
 The skills of West and West Central African craftsman as well as African contact with Europeans is reflected in a pair of Edo copper alloy bracelets whose decorations include stylized images of Portuguese soldiers, and an Owo carved ivory bracelet, an example of an object highly valued by European collectors.

 The dramatic multimedia presentation, “From Africa to Virginia,” chronicles West Central African encounters with Europeans, the impact this had on African culture, and the development of the transatlantic slave trade.
 The story of Angelo, one of the first West Central African women mentioned by name in the historical record noted in the 1625 “Muster of the Inhabitants of Virginia,” is told in refreshed permanent galleries.
-Her legacy and that of African American women, from 1619 to today, will be honored on February 26, during a special event “After Angelo.”

 American Revolution Museum at Yorktown